palantir/palantir-r-sdk/README.md

 ### Configuration

-Configuration for hostname and an authentication token can be provided by environment variables (`FOUNDRY_HOSTNAME`, `FOUNDRY_TOKEN`)
+Configuration for hostname and an authentication token can be provided using options:

-* `FOUNDRY_HOSTNAME` is the hostname of your instance e.g. `example.palantirfoundry.com`
-* `FOUNDRY_TOKEN` is a token acquired from the `Tokens` section of Foundry Settings

-Alternatively, you can set the following options:

 * `foundry.hostname` is the hostname of your instance e.g. `example.palantirfoundry.com`
 * `foundry.token` is a token acquired from the `Tokens` section of Foundry Settings

-* `foundry.timeout` is the timeout of any HTTPS request made to Foundry
+Alternatively, you can set the environment variables `FOUNDRY_HOSTNAME` and `FOUNDRY_TOKEN`.

-Configuration will be loaded in the above order: environment variables if present, otherwise options.
+Configuration will be loaded in the following order: options if present, otherwise environment variables.

 Authentication tokens serve as a private password and allows a connection to Foundry data.
 Keep your token secret and do not share it with anyone else.
 Do not add a token to a source controlled or shared file.

+#### Extra configuration options

+* `foundry.timeout` is the timeout of HTTPS request made to Foundry, defaults to 150s

 ### Aliases